ambianic/ambianic-docs/docs-md/developers/e2e-manual-testing.md

 ![Screen Shot 2021-09-07 at 7 38 33 PM](https://user-images.githubusercontent.com/2234901/132428090-464f5c71-52b9-4498-8779-d7f1911f631d.png)

-On the next page, select Main menu drop down in the Nav Bar and click Settings.
+On the next page, select the Main menu drop down in the Nav Bar and click Settings.

 ![Screen Shot 2021-09-07 at 7 41 22 PM](https://user-images.githubusercontent.com/2234901/132428307-817493bb-8f0a-47a5-b3e7-31521ad732be.png)